Show All Answers

 If this is your first notice, then it serves as a warning and there is no fine involved.
 If you are issued subsequent notices, you are subject to a fine.
 Fines can only be paid in the Water Department office at City Hall.

-There is a $10 charge for each report copy, payable by cash or check.
+In order to obtain a copy of a report you must be an involved party, and not listed as a suspect.
+Please call the Hesperia Police Station's Records Department at (760)947-1500 for the status of your report.
+There is a $10 charge for each report copy, payable by cash or credit card.
 The Police Department cannot release reports if a juvenile is involved.
 If the juvenile is a suspect in a case, please contact the Juvenile District Attorney's Office.
 If the juvenile is a victim or involved party in a case, please contact the Sheriff's Civil Liabilities Division at (909) 387-0613.

 When a criminal case is submitted to the District Attorney's Office for review, the Police Department may not release the report to anyone.
-If you want a copy of the arrest report, you may contact the District Attorney's Office.
+To obtain a copy of the report, please contact the District Attorney's Office at (760) 243-8600.

 If you are listed as the suspect in a criminal report, the Police Department will not release the report to you unless the case has been adjudicated.
-Insurance agencies and law firms may obtain a copy of a police report by sending a formal written request letter to the Hesperia Police Department.
+Insurance agencies and law firms may obtain a copy of a police report by sending a formal written request letter to the Hesperia Police Department, along with a $10.00 check made out to the City of Hesperia.

 The W-9 Form: Request for Taxpayer Identification Number and Certification must be on file with Purchasing prior to award of a bid or contract.